OfferZen-Community/developer-mentoring/README.md

 * :speech_balloon: **Start a discussion**

 Want to chat to others about this guide or start a conversation on a specific topic?
 Great!
-For now, the best would be to use GitHub tooling or contact us.
+The best would be to [raise an issue](https://github.com/OfferZen-Community/developer-mentoring/issues) or [start a discussion](https://github.com/OfferZen-Community/developer-mentoring/discussions)

 * :books: **Contribute resources you've used in your mentoring relationship**